Skip to content

 Did you know, it is optimal to prune trees while they are dormant?

 - Trees that are 30% in decline (leafless), are terminal.
-It would be a waste of money to prune a dying tree.
+It would be a waste of money to prune a dying or terminally diseased tree.
+You would be surprised how many trees are diseased with a bacterial or fungal infection that is irreversible once contracted.

-- Tip die-back, is known as “flagging”.
+- Tip die-back is known as “flagging”.
 Flagging is a sign that the vascular system has been compromised.
 It is a major sign a tree is severely stressed.
+Often a rather large tree limb, known as a “leader” will die first.
+That is the “flagging” signal that the tree is likely in trouble.
+After one major leader dies, the rest of the tree is not far behind with dying back.

 What is the difference between an estimate, a quote, and consultation?

-- An estimate can be a broad range of cost.
-We usually only give estimates if a customer is in a real hurry or simply doing some long-term planning.
+- An estimate can be a broad range of costs.
+We usually like to give estimates if a customer is long-term planning.
 People seeking estimates may not have a serious or urgent need for services.
 An estimate is usually done with little-to-no time to factor in variables that can determine a real cost.
 An estimate is typically provided without an onsite visit.

-- A quote is a fixed rate for services proposed, and negotiated, between the contractor and customer.
-We prefer to provide quotes to customers that are in the position to use our services, in the near future.
+- A quote is a fixed rate for services proposed and is welcome to be counter-bid.
+We encourage friendly dialogue between us and customer regarding pricing.
+We prefer to provide quotes to customers that are in the position to use our services, in the near future (2-4 weeks).

 - A consultation is a customer seeking advice, information, and/or opinion from a professional relevant to his/her expertise.

-- As much as I would like to donate free time towards consultations, I can no longer afford to do so.
+- As much as I used to donate free time towards consultations, I can no longer afford to do so.

 - I can offer remote/online consultations at a cost.
 This is the easiest way to meet your needs and keep up with the demand for advice, information, long-term planning, etc…